 - Hours: Any time, but please respect the residents and be quiet at night

 - Location: A few blocks uphill from Ghirardelli Square, see the directions below

 - How Long: Allow a half hour at most to watch the people and take a few photos, longer if you want to drive down on a busy day

 - Best Time to Visit: The flowers are nicest in spring and summer, and morning is the best time for photographs

 The Powell-Hyde cable car stops at the top of Lombard Street.
-You can also get there by walking up Hyde (very steep) from Ghirardelli Square, up Leavenworth (one block east, less steep) or by walking west from North Beach on Lombard Street, but the best way to get here depends on where you're coming from.
+You can also get there by walking up Hyde from Ghirardelli Square (very steep), up Leavenworth (one block east, less steep) or by walking west from North Beach, but the best way to get here depends on where you're coming from.
 Check out all the other options.